Work to do despite NZ's high ranking for female entrepreneurs

 New Zealand currently offers two weeks of paid leave for partners.
 When Unicef last reviewed paid partner's leave in the OECD and the European Union, Sweden offered the most at 10.9 weeks, while the average was 3.9 weeks.

 She noted New Zealand's high ranking may be helped by the fact that adults in New Zealand were considerably less afraid of failing - only 22 per cent of entrepreneurs were afraid of their businesses failing.
-The regional average for Asia-pacific was much more pessimistic with 36 per cent of businesspeople scared of failure versus 42 per cent in Canada and 39 per cent in Ireland.
+The regional average for Asia-Pacific was much more pessimistic with 36 per cent of businesspeople scared of failure versus 42 per cent in Canada and 39 per cent in Ireland.

 The data did not provide a gender split when it came to confidence.